sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 The answer is: it depends.
 We might want it.
 We might not want it.

 Whether it makes sense to use all these patterns together depends on what you’re building.
 If you’re in a 24 hour hackathon, should just write your code as quickly as possible.
+If you’re cranking out an MVP so you can validate an idea, then go ahead of an just write an idiomatic Rails app.
 You shouldn't worry about all these design pattens.
-Or, if you’re taking a few days to crank out an MVP, then go ahead of an just write an idiomatic Rails app.
-Once you’ve validated your idea, then it's time to think about how you're going to architect your app for the long term.
-Using these design patterns makes sense for us, but you should understand your own business requirements and goals when considering whether this is right for you.
+But once you’ve validated your idea, then it's time to think about how you're going to architect your app for the long term.
+At Sittercity, using these design patterns makes sense for us, but you should understand your own business requirements and goals when considering whether this is right for you.

-So when you're weighing wether to use this constellation of design patterns, weigh the effors with writing factories, contexts, repositories, and entities against these benefits.
+So when you're weighing wether to use this constellation of design patterns, try to balance the efforts with writing factories, contexts, repositories, and entities against these benefits.

 * Freedom.
 We want to use the best tools available.
 Maybe that means a different ORM than ActiveRecord or maybe it means using another data store entirely.
 If we decide that user info belongs in a document store, all we need  to do is to write a new repository.
 We always want to have the freedom to use the best tools available for the job.
 * Testing.
-At SitterCity, we pride ourselves on adding code through BDD and TDD.
+At Sittercity, we pride ourselves on adding code through BDD and TDD.
 That means we have thousands of tests for each project we work on.
   When you have thousands of tests, you want them to run fast.
 Testing a PORO (Plain Old Ruby Object) takes seconds--not minutes, whereas Rails test suites get bloated within a few months.
 * Avoid leaning on Rails.
 We don't want to be held hostage by our web framework.
-By minimizing and centralizing Rails-specific code, we don't have to worry about our web framework chaning the rules on us.
-Rails can make dramatic changes in how it operates, and it won't effect us.
+By minimizing and centralizing Rails-specific code, we don't have to worry about our web framework changing the rules on us.
+Rails can make dramatic changes in how it operates and it won't effect us.
 Plus, it leaves us free to upgrade to newer versions of Rails with minimal effort.
 * Add features quickly.
 Yes, it's a pain to setup a repo, entity, context, and factory when you've got one feature.
 But you can expect to write more and more features with more and more complexity as your app lives on.
 Sure, creating a user is easy now, but a year from now we may be creating a user in the DB, sending a welcome email, charging a credit card, sending a text message about the charge, and initiating a call from our customer service to the new user.
 We can easily extend the functionality of the CreateUser context without effecting any other part of the system.

 Many of these benefits are ones that are not visible when working on one single feature.
 But as features add up and your app becomes more and more complex, you will be grateful that you have a system in place for keeping the chaos at bay.
-At SitterCity, we’re supporting a decade’s worth of business requirements and we’re adding new features every week.
+At Sittercity, we’re supporting a decade’s worth of business requirements and we’re adding new features every week.
 The end goal is always to write high-quality software that is resilient to all the changes that you will inevitably confront.
 Good luck out there.